tmscarla/spotify-recsys-challenge/README.md

 we boosted all the top tracks similar to the last known tracks, starting from the tail and proceding back to the head with a discount factor.

+The TailBoost improved significantly Recommender Songs clicks and NDCG metrics.
 The implementation of the TailBoost is available in the */boosts/tail_boost.py* file.

 ### AlbumBoost
 This approach leverages on the fact that some playlists are built collecting tracks in order from a specific album.
-Therefore in categories 3, 4, 7 and 9...
+Therefore in categories 3, 4, 7 and 9, where known tracks for each playlist are given in order, we used this heuristic to boost all the tracks from a specific album where the last two known tracks belong to the same album.
+The AlbumBoost improved the Recommender Songs clicks metric.

 ### Artists Clusters